JayAreP/K2RF/readme.md

 # Silk Data Platform (formerly Kaminario) PowerShell SDK
-## Preview-only, do not use in production deployments.
+## Experimental, do not use in production deployments!

 ### Installation
 For now, clone this repo and import the module manually via: